Can we increase access to higher education?

 There has been a mixed response to this plan from educationalists, and of course it will not necessarily be easy to find the right educational programmes for those availing of this more condensed form of higher education.
 Nevertheless, both educators and social policy experts have agreed that the ability of many people to access colleges would be much greater if they did not have to face the cost both in money and time of traditional degree programmes.

 I suspect that, in the context also of growing unemployment and re-skilling needs that we will also need to look again at the models of tertiary education that we currently offer to society.
 It may not be at all realistic to grow participation rates to over 70 per cent on current pedagogical and funding models, but there may be a way to increase access considerably if we think flexibly about what we can offer.
-At any rate it’s worth a discussion.Explore posts in the same categories: higher education comment below, or link to this permanent URL from your own site.
+At any rate it’s worth a discussion.higher education comment below, or link to this permanent URL from your own site.